 - Designing or troubleshooting electrical systems used in industrial automation.

-- Working closely with mechanical engineers and to clearly explain controls concepts and selecting different actuators or control devices.
+- Working closely with mechanical engineers to clearly explain controls concepts and selecting different actuators or control devices.

 - Using SQL (MySQL, Postgres).